All Episodes

 The future must not belong to those corrupt few who steal a country's resources.

-It must be won by the students and the entrepreneurs, workers, and business owners who seek a broader prosperity for all people.
+It must be won by the students and the entrepreneurs, workers and business owners who seek a broader prosperity for all people.

-While some people might interpret that as a pro-business comment, that's an anti-U.S.
+I'm here to tell you, while some people might interpret that as a pro-business comment, that's an Anti-U.S.

-What's bugging Harry Reed?
+What's bugging, Harry Reed?

-You know, these guys are not acting like people who think their elections in the bag.
+You know these guys are not acting like people who think their election's in the bag.

 They're acting panicked, if you ask me.

-And it reminds me we have a uh a new Patriot of the Month.
+And it reminds me we have a?

-We got a new um Patriot of the Month that's showcased on the Hall of Patriots page.
+We got a new um patriot of the month that's showcased on the HALL OF Patriots page.

 We're doing a lot of fun things there.